‘What are your short term and long term goals? Or, where do you see yourself in five years?’

 9. Be ambitious:

 Make him believe that you are serious not only about getting hired to the job but also about achieving your goals.
-This is because interviewers always want to hire job seekers who are serious about the company as well as their personal career.
+This is because interviewers always want to hire job seekers who are serious about the company as well as their career.

 10. Stay Enthusiast: